-An individual who was terminated, laid off, or received a notice of layoff from employment at a plant, facility, or enterprise due to: o Permanent closure; or o Substantial layoff, meaning the dislocated worker is part of the 25% of the company's workforce being laid off, or is one of 50 workers of a company's workforce being laid off, not as a result of a plant closing but 2.
-Dislocation from as a result of employment loss at a single site of employment during any Plant/Facility Closure 30-day period.
-Or Substantial Layoff or, An individual employed at a facility at which the employer has made a general announcement that such facility will close within 180 days.
+An individual who was terminated, laid off, or received a notice of layoff from employment at a plant, facility, or enterprise due to: Permanent closure; or • Substantial layoff , meaning the dislocated worker is part of the 25% of the company's workforce being laid off, or is one of 50 workers of a company's workforce being laid off, not as a result of a plant closing but as a result of employment loss at a single site of employment during any 30-day period. or, • An individual employed at a facility at which the employer has made a general announcement that such facility will close within 180 days.
 "General announcement" refers to an individual employed at a facility at which the employer has made a general announcement that such facility will close within 180 days.
 Acceptable documentation of a general announcement may include a written notice from the employer, a newspaper article or self-attestation.
 An individual who was self-employed (including employment as a farmer, rancher, or fisherman) but is unemployed due to: General economic conditions in the community where the individual resides.
-General economic conditions can include, but are not limited to, the failure, closure, or substantial layoff in one or more business in the community that had a direct effect on the individual's unemployment such as: Failure of one or more business to which the self-employed individual supplied a substantial portion of products or services.
-3. Self-employed Failure of one or more businesses from which the self-employed Dislocation individual obtained substantial proportion of products or services.
+General economic conditions can include, but are not limited to, the failure, closure, or substantial layoff in one or more business in the community that had a direct effect on the individual's unemployment such as: Failure of one or more businesses to which the self-employed individual supplied a substantial portion of products or services.
+Failure of one or more businesses from which the self-employed individual obtained substantial proportion of products or services.
 Substantial layoffs from, or a permanent closure of, one or more plants or facilities that support a significant portion of the state or local economy.
-Depressed prices or markets for articles produced by the selfemployed individual. or, A natural disaster.
-4. Displaced An individual who was dependent on the income of another family member and Homemaker is no longer supported by the income of that family member.
-Per TEGL 26-13.
-Individuals cannot cite • Is the dependent spouse of a member of the armed forces on active duty and long-term partners to whose family income is significantly reduced because of a deployment, a call whom they were not or order to active duty, or a service-connected death or disability of the service married as family member. members.
-Individuals can cite adult children and, upon whom they were upgrading employment.
+Depressed prices or markets for articles produced by the self- employed individual. or, A natural disaster.
+An individual who was dependent on the income of another family member and is no longer supported by the income of that family member. or, • Is the dependent spouse of a member of the armed forces on active duty and whose family income is significantly reduced because of a deployment, a call or order to active duty, or a service-connected death or disability of the service member. and, Is unemployed or underemployed and experiencing difficulty in obtaining or upgrading employment.